danhahn/html-css-class/contents/lessons/lesson-8/index.md

 template: article.jade
 ---

-This week we will talk about CSS reset, Sprites and Flexbox
+This week we will talk about CSS reset, Sprites, HTML Emails and SVG.

 <span class="more"></span>